PadmanabhaReddy1995/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data warehousing and Analytics projet
-Building a modern data warehouse with SQL server, including ETL processes, data modeling and Analytics
+Building a modern data warehouse with AWS Redshift, including ETL processes, data modeling and Analytics